najahpokkiri/geospatial-analysis-utils/README.md

 - `spectral_indices_creation.ipynb`: This notebook demonstrates how to create different spectral indices from a satellite image.
 - `indices_visualisation.R`: This script beautifully visualizes the indices created in Python, ENVI, or any output in the `.tiff` format using the `ggplot2` package in R.

+- `ML_workflow_BA`: This notebook demonstrates the full workflow for predicting bruned area over landsat image using `scikit-learn`

 - ...

 ## Usage